Quantum Criticality and Population Trapping of Fermions by Non-Equilibrium Lattice Modulations: Theoretical Framework

 The Fermi gas in the modulated optical potential is schematically shown in Fig. \ref{scheme}.
-The Mott-insulator state in equilibrium is characterized by a tight binding model with strong repulsive onsite interactions $U$ which result in a band splitting and the establishment of the characteristic Mott-Hubbard-gap.
-The periodic modulation of the optical lattice potential influences the behavior of tunneling $t$ from lattice site to the nearest neighbor as well as the onsite energies $\epsilon_0$ at each lattice site, because these quantities depend on the lattice potential $V(\tau)$.
-The equilibrium tunneling amplitude $t$ must be replaced by $t+T(\tau)$, as well as the equilibrium onsite energy has to be replaced by $\epsilon_0 + E(\tau)$.
+The Mott insulator state in equilibrium is characterized by a tight binding model with strong repulsive onsite interactions $U$ experimentally determined by a Feshbach resonance.
+The onsite interaction leads to a band splitting and the establishment of the characteristic Mott-Hubbard gap.
+Periodic modulations of the optical lattice potential $V(\tau)$ influence the behavior of the tunneling $t$ from one lattice site to the nearest neighbor as well as the onsite energies $\epsilon_0$ at each lattice site.
+The equilibrium tunneling amplitude $t$ must be replaced by $t+T(\tau)$; the equilibrium onsite energy has to be replaced by $\epsilon_0 + E(\tau)$ as well.
 These time $\tau$ dependent terms are periodic themselves.
-Therefore, we consider the following Fermi-Hubbard-Hamiltonian
+We consider the following Fermi-Hubbard Hamiltonian